 There are no minimum standards for rented premises.

-Rooming houses are prescribed accommodation under the Public Health and Wellbeing Regulations 2009 (Vic), which provide for minimum standards (regs 17–27) regarding:
+Rooming houses are prescribed accommodation under the Public Health and Wellbeing Regulations 2009 (Vic), which provide for minimum standards (regs 17–27) regarding the:

-• the number of people that can be accommodated in one room;
+• number of people who can be accommodated in one room;

 • minimum room size;

 • maintenance and cleanliness of the rooms and common areas;

 • supply and quality of hot and cold water;